pnp/cli-microsoft365/docs/docs/cmd/spo/serviceprincipal/serviceprincipal-permissionrequest-approve.md

 ## Options

-`-i, --id [id]`
+`-i, --id <id>`
-: ID of the permission request to approve
+: ID of the permission request to approve.

 `--all`
-: approve all pending permission requests
+: approve all pending permission requests.

 `--resource [resource]`
-: The resource of the permissions requests to approve
+: The resource of the permissions requests to approve.

 --8<-- "docs/cmd/_global.md"